Students and Parents FAQ's

 Broadband (DSL, Cable, T1)

-Broadband minimum if instructor plans heavy use of Connect or videos.
+Broadband minimum if instructor plans regular use of Collaborate Ultra or videos.

 Soundcard w/mic and headphones